-South Africa is home to an enormous blind population and has a severe shortage of ophthalmologists who serve South Africans living in rural areas.
+South Africa is home to a large blind population and has a severe shortage of ophthalmologists who serve South Africans living in rural areas.
 In all of South Africa, most of the 324 ophthalmologists work in populous cities.
-The remaining few ophthalmologists that work in rural areas are serving the majority of the population.
-Countrywide, there are merely a few fully qualified paediatric ophthalmologists.
+There are approximately six ophthalmologists serving every million South Africans, however due to urbanisation, the few ophthalmologists that work in rural areas are serving the majority of the population.
+Countrywide, there are a few fully qualified paediatric ophthalmologists and 30% of the population is under the age of 15.
+More than 11% of persons in the age group between 5 and 19 have mild to severe visual impairment.

 • Orbis Africa is developing specialised services for children’s eye health.